BlockchainCommons/Research/papers/bcr-2025-006-hubert.md

 **Write-once integrity.** Once published, a message cannot be modified or replaced.
 The BEP-44 sequence number mechanism and Hubert's IPNS policy layer enforce this at the protocol level.

 **Local State Minimization.** GSTP implements Encrypted State Continuations (ESC) to minimize local state storage.
 When a sender needs to preserve private context across a request-response cycle, they encrypt this state to their own public key and embed it as a *sender continuation* in the outgoing message.
 The recipient cannot decrypt this continuation and must return it unaltered in their response.
 When the sender receives the response, they decrypt their own continuation to recover the original context.
-Continuations may include an expiration timestamp and, for requests, the request ID—allowing the sender to detect replay attacks and expired sessions without maintaining any local state.
+Continuations may include an expiration timestamp and, for requests, the request ID.
+This allows the sender to detect replay attacks and expired sessions without maintaining any local state.
 This pattern is particularly valuable for horizontally-scaled services and resource-constrained devices: the sender's state "travels with the message" rather than accumulating in local storage or database backends.
 For multi-step protocols like FROST DKG, ESC allows coordinators to track pending participants and collected packages without persisting session state locally between rounds.

 Note that in the current `frost-hubert` implementation described later in this paper, we do not currently use ESC except for storing a date beyond which a response is considered invalid and the expected response ID.
 These are built-in features of the GSTP implementation.